Anal sex

 What about rimming and condoms?

 Infections can be passed on by oral to anal sex, including STIs but also Hepatitis A and Salmonella.
 It’s a good idea to use a dental dam to protect yourself from infections.
-This is another ‘barrier method’ of contraception, instead of condoms.
+This, like condoms, is another ‘barrier method’ of contraception.
 Dental dams are squares of latex or polyuerthane, which you can use to cover the anus (or vulva).
 Make sure never to reuse a dental dam, and always change them between parts of the body and partners.
 You can also make a dental dam from condoms!

 What’s pegging?